pochih/RL-Chatbot/README.md

-## generate response by pre-trained model
+## Generate responses by pre-trained model
-If you want chatbot to generate only a single response
+If you want chatbot to generate only a single response for each question

 Follow the instructions below: